kennytilton/primetimes/README.md

 For now I will use Rustler's Primes and get on with the crux of the project.
 >
-> The challenge, good for it, has flushed me out and revealed a second inclination of mine along
+> The challenge, good for it, has flushed me out a second time, revealing
-> with helping management by gently ignoring them: Start with the crux.
-Manage risk
+> my policy of starting with the crux.
+We manage risk by failing fast.
-> by moving the interesting bit earlier.
-Fail fast, as they say.
 >

 ### Cheating on the crux